πŸ“Œ This is Part 2 of the series. Part 1: Theory explains why this matters.

 Setup via Wi-Fi

-1. Node screen displays IP address (usually 192.168.1.x)
+1. The node’s screen will display an IP address (usually 192.168.1.x)

 πŸ’‘ IP Address: node gets address from your router (not 192.168.4.1!).
 Exact address displayed on OLED screen.